-Lénárd Sándor is the head of the Center for International Law at the Mathias Corvinus Collegium, and a Research Fellow at the Eötvös József Research Centre at the National University of Public Service.
-He is a graduate of Pázmány Péter Catholic University (Budapest, Hungary), where he received his J.D. (summa cum laude) in law and political sciences as well as of Canisius College (Buffalo, New York, U.S.A.) where he received his M.B.A. in international economics and global supply chain management.
+Lénárd Sándor is the Head of the Center for International Law at the Mathias Corvinus Collegium, he is an Associate Professor of Law and the Head of the Barna Horváth Hungary Law and Liberty Circle that operates independently but in cooperation with the Federalist Society.
+Lénárd is a graduate of Pázmány Péter Catholic University (Budapest, Hungary), where he received his J.D. (summa cum laude) in law and political sciences as well as of Canisius University (New York, U.S.A.) where he received his M.B.A. in international economics.
 During his university studies, he was awarded the Fellowship granted by the Hungarian Republic.
-Subsequently, he took the Hungarian bar exam and received his Ph.D. in law and political sciences in the field of international public law.
-His doctoral studies focused on economic globalization and explored the impacts of business corporations and especially transnational and platform-based businesses on international human rights law.
-He was a visiting researcher at the Aarhus University (Denmark), at the Osgoode Hall Law School in Toronto (Canada) and at the Federal Judicial Center in Washington, D.C.
-(U.S.A.).
+Subsequently, he took the Hungarian bar exam and received his Ph.D. in law and political sciences in the field of public international law.
+His doctoral studies focused on economic globalization and explored the impacts of transnational and platform-based businesses on international human rights law.
+He was a visiting scholar at the Aarhus University (Denmark), at the Osgoode Hall Law School in Toronto (Canada).
 He defended his Ph.D. thesis with summa cum laude from the Doctoral School of Law and Political Sciences of the Pázmány Péter Catholic University.